 After spending ages waiting for one guy standing on a column chatting away on his phone, we had just got all set up to take some cute Insta-worthy spots when suddenly a huge school group walked out behind where Zohra was stood.
 Cue two impatient girls standing around and waiting for the group of school kids with suitcases to pass…

 However, there’s also a great café nearby to get your caffeine fix – Café Kitsune is both coffee heaven and Insta-spot!

 Are you curious what camera I use?
 I love my Olympus E-PL8 – perfect for carrying around all day and it barely takes up any space, plus it has all the features of a DSLR!
 Bonus points for it being ultra cute, too.

 It’s not exactly the most unique find ever, but a visit to (and up!) the Arc de Triomphe is a must.
-When Zohra and I went, we met up with a friend of mine from school who is living and working in Paris.
+When Zohra and I went, we met up with a friend of mine from school who was living and working in Paris.
 It was his first time going up the Arc de Triomphe as well and I quote, “I should have done this before”.
 Of all the beautiful places Paris has to offer, this is definitely one of the best (and most touristy!).